fhiso/sources-and-citations/citation-elements.md

 In the common case of a *singe-layer citation*, the set of *citation layer links* will be empty.
-In this case, the *layer identifier* of the *citation layer* is academic and an empty string could be used.
+In this case, the *layer identifier* of the *citation layer* is immaterial and an empty string could be used.
 This means that a *single-layer citation* can be represented using just a *citation element set*.
 {/}